Branko Đurić (tennis)

-Branko Djuric (born 10 February 2005) is a Serbian tennis player.
+Branko Đurić (born 10 February 2005) is a Serbian tennis player.
 He has a career-high ATP singles ranking of World No. 448 achieved on 20 October 2025.

 Early life

-From Budva, Montenegro, at the age of 11 years-old he moved to further his career in Belgrade.
+Đurić was born in Budva, Montenegro.
+When he was 11 years old, he moved to Belgrade, Serbia to pursue his tennis career.
 A member of the Gunter Bresnik academy, he is coached by his father Nenad Đurić.

-Career

 Junior career

-He became only the second tennis player born in Montenegro to play in a junior Grand Slam.
-Djuric moved into the top 10 of the junior rankings in March 2023.
+Đurić had mixed results on the ITF junior circuit, maintaining a 75–27 singles win-loss record.
+He moved into the top 10 of the junior rankings in March 2023.
 This came after a run of three consecutive J300 competition finals, including victories in Cairo and Casablanca.

-He reached the final in the boys' doubles at the 2023 Wimbledon Championships alongside his partner, the Frenchman Arthur Géa.
-They got there with a quarterfinal win over Aleksandar Meler Kletzler and Rodrigo Pacheco Méndez.
-In the semifinals they defeated American pair Darwin Blanch and Roy Horovitz.
-In the final they were defeated by Jakub Filip and Gabriele Vulpitta.
+He was a runner-up in the boys' doubles category at the 2023 Wimbledon Championships, with French Arthur Géa.
+The pair got there with a quarterfinal win over Aleksandar Meler Kletzler and Rodrigo Pacheco Méndez.
+In the semifinals, they defeated American pair Darwin Blanch and Roy Horovitz.
+In the final, they were defeated by Jakub Filip and Gabriele Vulpitta.

-He qualified for the 2023 ITF World Tennis Tour Junior Finals.
+Đurić qualified for the 2023 ITF Junior Finals.

-Senior career
+Professional career

-In November 2024, he was awarded a wildcard into the singles qualifying of the 2024 Belgrade Open, where he qualified for his main draw ATP debut with wins over French Luka Pavlovic and Argentine Thiago Agustín Tirante.
+In November 2024, Đurić was awarded a wildcard into the singles qualifying of the 2024 Belgrade Open, where he qualified for his main draw ATP debut with wins over French Luka Pavlovic and Argentine Thiago Agustín Tirante.
 He was also given a wildcard into the main draw of the doubles event alongside compatriot Marko Maksimović.